 • Probability of finding out a telecom of the same magnitude and similar enough to benchmark against is quite low.

 • What about the possibility of spending the same amount but getting more functions?"
 What about spending half as much and still getting all the features needed?
 The validity of decision is not possible in this technique because it only tells that the Telecom made the investment, not the result was success or failure.

 This whole discussion would remain incomplete without looking into the dimension of in-house development of billing system.
 The telecos usually don't bother to go into complexities of in-house billing systems development.
 The reasons may be lack of specific telecom knowledge of analysts and developers and secondly employing a full time development team for a project which in most of the cases is a one time task, seems undesirable.
 An ideal billing engine should be developed once with capabilities to cater maximum future enhancements in business lines and day to day changes in tariffs etc.

 Another perspective on this issue is that the telecos have core competencies of their business more than any other third party vendor and in-house development teams can handle the contingencies more professionally.
 Depending on the circumstances and scope of business, the choice lies on management to decide whether they can afford the long term HR related costs or vendor charges on maintenance or each upgrade in the billing system.
-We require a methodology to find out the basic, truly rationalized case for a b
+We require a methodology to find out the basic, truly rationalized case for a billing system.

 NPV AND ROI OF BILLING SYSTEM INVESTMENT

 Fundamental accounting methods can provide an initial hint as to how ROI on billing system can be computed.
 In theory, the value of an investment is determined by analyzing the net present value (NPV) of the funds being allocated against the long term return that the company will receive from that investment.
 The decision of what to invest in depends on which investment will yield the best ROI.